-52 County of Sonoma Immediate Release: Sonoma, Bay Area counties release preliminary homelessness count statistics, May 16, 2022
+&lt;sup>49 County of Sonoma Immediate Release: Sonoma, Bay Area counties release preliminary homelessness count statistics, May 16, 2022 incorporated Santa Rosa and Rohnert Park.
+The elevated displacement risk in the Sonoma Valley is not shared by the incorporated City of Sonoma.

-53 Zuk, M., et al. (2015).
+&lt;sup>50 Zuk, M., et al. (2015).
 Gentrification, Displacement, and the Role of Public Investment.
-Federal Reserve Bank of San Francisco, 32.
+Federal Reserve Bank of San Francisco, 32